 Data source: Game.de, LocalizeDirect

 What’s more, the largest and highly recognized game conference Gamescom is held in Cologne, which attracts around 400k gamers and developers every year.
 Germany is also a favorited country of innovation for startups, which attracts 320 game studios and 1000 employees.
-Overall, German is definitely not the market you want to miss in game localization.
+Overall, German is definitely not the market you want to miss in game localization and internationalization.

 Game censorship is not only prevalent in China.
 Violence is a controversial subject in Germany as well.
 For example, Resident Evil 4 was banned due to high-impact violence so Capcom had to release a censored version although the ban was lifted in 2017.
 Years ago, it wasn’t possible to show swastikas or cut off arms/legs in games for the German market.
 Nowadays developers have more freedom to do that.
 But we still suggest when localizing into German, translators and game devs need to take blood, gore and harmful actions into account.
 You must ensure you have the correct permissions in place.